 Work continues on the footings and utilities for the annex and dome addition area.
 Subbase preparation of the parking lot has begun along with the new curtain walls in the Dome.
 The foundation forming as begun for the new bathrooms for the Dome and the bolts have been added to the inside of the Dome with will support the new dropped ceiling and insulation panels.

-Over the years, the unique structure has become an iconic part of the community.
-Represented on the City Seal, the Dome has been home to the Magic Plains Oil Expo, the World's Largest Fish Fry, the Hutchinson County Junior Livestock Show and the Hutchinson County Oil Patch Extravaganza (HOPE).
-If your from, lived here or have family here, you have a memory of the Dome.
+Over the years the Aluminum Dome has become an iconic part of the community.
+Represented on the City Seal and logo, the Dome has been home to the Magic Plains Oil Expo, the World's Largest Fish Fry, the Hutchinson County Junior Livestock show, the Hutchinson County Oil Patch Extravaganza and most recently the area was utilized for the All-American City Celebration, a free community concert that featured Texas Country star Kevin Fowler and a firework show.
+If you're from Borger, or have family here, chances are you have a memory of the Dome.

-Ownership of the Dome was transferred to the City of Borger from Hutchinson County in 2018.
-Identified as a strategic pillar by the Borger City Council, the City of Borger has begun initial planning for a complete renovation and expansion of the Aluminum Dome Facility.
+Ownership of the Dome was transferred to the City of Borger from Hutchinson County in late 2018.
+Identified as a strategic pillar by the Borger City Council, the City of Borger began initial planning for a complete renovation and expansion of the iconic piece of infrastructure.

 A preliminary concept and opinion of probable cost was developed.
-Financial Information can be found using the link to the left or by clicking here.
+Financial Information can be found on the "Dome Proposed Financing Plan page or by clicking here.
 Details on the preliminary concept can be found below:

 - Including the complete replacement of the floor, curtain wall and electrical.
 The dome panels will have a new engineered waterproofing system and the interior of the dome will be insulated and acoustical panels will be added for sound deadening and appearance.
 New lighting, heating and air conditioning will be added.
 Existing restrooms will be demolished and replaced.

 - Central Annex Addition